PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

    have Python wrappers in the ASE package, but the actual FORTRAN/C/C++ codes are not part of ASE.

-3) Pure python implementations included in the ASE package: EMT, Lennard-Jones and Morse.
+3) Pure python implementations included in the ASE package: EMT, EAM, Lennard-Jones and Morse.

 ======================  ===========================================